Online Programs News and Events

 “We’re proud to keep Boston University on the vanguard of higher education for professional health communicators with this, and other innovative learning experiences still ahead,” Health Communication Program Director Leigh Curtin-Wilding said of the award.

 Read the full press release here.

 Our Peer Mentoring Panels are held before each semester and are designed to connect our growing student body.
 In the panels, new students are encouraged to ask returning students about their experiences in online education.
 They receive excellent tips and suggestions on how to succeed in their classes and how to engage with their instructors, peers, and academic community.
-Our panelists come from a wide variety of backgrounds and degree programs, offering our new students valuable insight into what it takes to achieve. *Stay tuned for profiles of our panelists.
-If you would like more information contact our Online Student Engagement Manager, Samantha Orsagh-Yentis at email@example.com.
+Our panelists come from a wide variety of backgrounds and degree programs, offering our new students valuable insight into what it takes to achieve.
+If you would like more information contact Senior Online Engagement Manager, Samantha Orsagh-Yentis at firstname.lastname@example.org.

 During part 1 of the Summer 2017 EdTech Colloquium series, an overview of peer review motivations and approaches is discussed.